LowTechCoder/fp-pc-console/README.md

-# fp-pc-console
-# fresh installation guide
+# Future Proof PC Console Installation

 ### Be sure to read the other guides named fp-pc-console-*